Financially reviewed by Patrick Flood, CFA.

 Dividend Activity Dashboard

-M1 Finance is extremely popular among dividend investors, and for good reason, with its customized pie interface, zero fees, and automatic reinvestment.
+M1 Finance is extremely popular among dividend investors, and for good reason, with its customized pie interface, low fees, and automatic reinvestment.
+There is an entire dashboard dedicated to dividends showing things like:

-M1 Finance offers automatic dividend reinvestment (DRIP) at the portfolio level, allowing for faster compounding.
+M1 Finance offers automatic dividend reinvestment at both the portfolio level (buying underweight assets aka dynamic rebalancing) and the individual security level (like a true DRIP), allowing for faster compounding.
 Traditional brokers usually charge a fee for this.
-We'll cover this below.
+We'll cover this in more detail below.

 Auto-Invest